iamveritas/simplETN/README.md

 4. if your antivirus complains about it you'll have to add an exception for simplETNApp, some antiviruses apps are making users aware they are dealing with a miner which is only fair.

 This one click electroneum miner is using xmr-stak miner tailored for this project's purpose and requirements: ease of use for mass adoption, *everyone should be able to easily use cryptocurrencies*.

+Feature List:
+- it is mining using both GPU and CPU
+- it is using your spare CPU so you can work in the same time and only when you are not using your CPU is hitting it 100%
+- it is self tunning to maximize your computer potential, by auto configuring itself after the first run
+- it can generate the ETN wallet while you are offline, so 100% secure/safe; after you generated the wallet and saved it securily, you can re-connect and start mining
+- after setup, it is really a 1 click miner
+- more to come

 Upcoming features (features request, comments are welcomed):